JackBogart/battleship/README.md

 - Clean up the README to show off the project
 - Look into why drag and drop API cursors aren't appearing without CSS
 - Re-examine the drag and drop system, should we remove and create or adjust?
+- Add feedback for failed rotation attempts, make the ship(s) preventing it blink red?
+- Improve AI?
+- Refactor control/view logic
+  - Can probably abstract a lot of the view, exposing methods for each view (view meaning stage of the game) as needed, and methods related to action listeners.
+- Final UI review